Financial experts talk about Gamestop’s soaring stock

 This is the sentiment from Wichita financial advisors and economists involving the sudden and drastic rise in stocks the video game store, Gamestop, has experienced in recent days.
 But how did we get to a place where Gamestop stock is higher than Microsoft?

-Sam Howard, an equity analyst for V Wealth Advisors in Wichita explained, “An army of retail traders if you like operating on a subreddit called R/WallStreetBets piled into the stock which caused it to absolutely skyrocket.”
+“An army of retail traders if you like operating on a subreddit called R/WallStreetBets piled into the stock which caused it to absolutely skyrocket,” said Sam Howard, an equity analyst for V Wealth Advisors in Wichita explained.

 This was also accelerated by large hedge fund companies short selling the stock.